 Reviews – Be sure to do your homework and do a cursory search of the agency.
 Look for customer reviews (both good and bad), especially for the service that you aim to get.

-The goal here is to throw ‘curveball’ questions towards the agency.
+The goal here is to throw ‘curveball’ questions toward the agency.
 This will help you understand if it can distinguish itself from the competition.

 Question 5: What Can I Expect From My Investment?